Program Objectives

 - Acquire and apply quantitative and qualitative tools as well as analytical methods in the chosen field

-- Gain skills in quantitative techniques such as econometrics, modeling, and forecasting
+- Develop skills in quantitative techniques such as econometrics, modelling, and forecasting

-- Specialize in the field of international economics and development economics
+- Specialise in the fields of international economics and development economics

 Economics Major:

-This major aims to prepare students for two types of international careers: those related to research and analysis, and more operational roles connected to the business world and to geopolitical, human, ecological, and environmental challenges within companies and international organizations.
+This major aims to train students for two types of international careers: those related to research and analytical work, and more operational roles linked to the business world and to geopolitical, human, and environmental issues within companies and public and private organisations, at both national and international levels.

-Students have the opportunity to complement their training with the AQME (Advanced Quantitative Methods in Economics) certificate, which is part of the Research Track of the Graduate Program in Economics.
+Students have the opportunity to complement the programme with the AQME (Advanced Quantitative Methods in Economics) certificate, which is part of the research track of the Graduate Programme in Economics.
+This certificate provides exposure to a wide range of advanced theoretical and quantitative tools.

 When you enroll in a Master's program, you also join Université PSL.
 Ranked in the top 50 universities in the world (THE and QS), PSL offers excellent graduate programs at the Master's and PhD level, which benefit from the scientific capabilities of its member institutions.
 The degree is prepared at Université Paris Dauphine-PSL and awarded by Université PSL.